taofeeksalas/Logistics-Analysis-Dashboard/README.md

 - Other carriers like APM Maersk and Hapag Lloyd offer opportunity for diversification.

 ### Delivery Timing
-- 4,983 orders delivered, with 93 unshipped and 49 still ongoing.
+- 4,983 orders delivered, with 93 unshipped and 49 order delivery still ongoing.
-- 77.9% of shipments are classified as "Late Shipping" based on available timestamp data.
+- 77.9% of shipments are classified as "Late Shipping" based on customer delivery preference.

 ---